akshayKhot/akshaykhot.github.io/about.md

 A few months ago (March 2021), I started learning and experimenting with Ruby for one of my side-projects.
 After working with C# and .NET for the past six years, it was a breath of fresh air.
 Within a week, I was in love with this beautiful programming language.
 After a few months of working in Ruby (and Rails), I made a big decision to switch from being an enterprise C#/.Net developer to a Ruby and Rails programmer.

-I did my Master's in Computer Science from the University of Victoria.
-My work involved designing & implementing a scalable algorithm to find the most influential users in a network.
-I published a short paper based on my thesis in EDBT Vienna 2018 (Microsoft Research).
-You can find a copy of my thesis [here](https://dspace.library.uvic.ca//handle/1828/8885).

 As a software developer, my primary goal is to build useful software that solves problems and provides value to the users, and I approach all my projects with the same mindset.
 I am very passionate about software development and am always looking forward to learning new skills and becoming a better software developer.

 For more information, please download my resume below.
 If you think I can add value to your team or organization, please drop me an [email](mailto:akshay.khot@hey.com).
 I look forward to talking to you.